About the HPV Vaccine

 - postural orthostatic tachycardia syndrome (POTS) – an increase in heart rate that can make you feel faint and dizzy

 - complex regional pain syndrome (CRPS) – a form of chronic pain that usually affects an arm or a leg

 The European Medicines Agency (EMA) researched these claims in 2015.
 They found no evidence that the HPV vaccine leads to an increase in these conditions.

 The HPV vaccine in other countries

-Over 84 countries now have a HPV vaccine programme, with more than 20 of these countries giving the vaccine to boys and girls.
+Over 140 countries and territories now have a HPV vaccine programme, with more than 50 of these giving the vaccine to boys and girls.